madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

+The results above capture 10,000 equally likely parameter combinations.
-The obtained set of 10000 equally likely parameter combinations capturing the global sensitivity and uncertainty of the model parameters and associated predictions are plotted below.
+The parameter cobintations represent the global sensitivity and uncertainty of the model parameters and associated predictions.
+A forward run for based on this set (`chain`) is executed below:

 ```julia